Test In-Skill Purchasing Skills

 - Decline a purchase suggestion

 - Cancel a purchase

 When your skill is in the development stage, the developer account associated with the skill is never charged for in-skill products.
 For details about testing in the developer console, see Test Skills in the Alexa Developer Console.

 When you test your in-skill products with your development account, you can reset the status of an in-skill purchase as follows:

-To reset purchases for a product with the developer console:
+To reset purchases for a product in the Alexa developer console

 - Edit a custom skill in the developer console.